formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

 Next steps for things to experiment with:

  * Add flodding and attempt to imperically convince myself that the assumption stated in the video is correct - namely, that it will always take two colors to fill the board.
+ * What are all of the individual patterns that can be made?
  * How does symmetry about both axes influence the pattern?
  * What patterns emerge when every point starts off, and only every `n` point starts on (for different values of `n`).
  * Finally, for the ultimate time sync: initialize Conway's Game of Life boards with Hitomezashi pattern.